 - Suspension or revocation of your driver’s license

 - A permanent criminal misdemeanor or felony record that can prevent you from getting a job or renting a place to live

-- Requirement to install an ignition interlock device on any vehicle you drive
+- Having to install an ignition interlock device on any vehicle you drive

-- Significant increases to your car insurance rates
+- Significant increases to your car insurance rate

 - Suspension or denial of a professional license, such as to practice medicine, pharmacy, nursing, teaching, or law

 - Effects on your immigration status, such as denial of an immigration visa, green card, or citizenship, or possible deportation

 In general, the penalties for a first DUI offense in Indiana depend on how intoxicated the state alleges you were and whether your driving was so impaired that it put other people in danger.

 - .08 to .15 BAC — When you’re convicted of an OWI with a blood alcohol concentration of .08 to .15, the offense is a Class C misdemeanor punishable by up to 60 days in jail and a fine of up to $500.

 - .15 or Higher BAC — An OWI with a blood alcohol concentration of .15 or higher is a Class A misdemeanor punishable by up to one year in jail and a fine of up to $5,000.